thessnelson/thessnelson/README.md

 ### Current Projects:
 - BuzzPass: A covert file sharing device
-- Carmen: An app that helps you find the perfect photo-op wherever you are
+- Carmen: An app that helps you find the perfect photo-op
 - Everbull: An educational platform for new options traders
 - Mr Value: A market valuation platform
 <br />